Undergraduate study in Primary Teaching

 A variety of assessment tools are used, including group work, tests, seminars, exams, essays.
-Units of work involve teaching resources and assessment tasks.
 Information and communication technology (ICT) is incorporated into many of the assessment tasks.

-You spend approximately 20 weeks over the three-year programme, observing and teaching classes in a range of primary schools during practicum.
-Practicum is critical to understanding what it’s really like to be in a school and to teach.
+You spend approximately 22 weeks over the three-year programme, observing and teaching classes in a range of primary schools during practicum.
+Practicum is critical to understanding what it’s really like to be a professional teacher.

 This is an opportunity for you to observe a range of teaching approaches, develop your own skills and discuss relevant issues with practising professionals.

 The practicum programme is a collaborative partnership with a consortium of schools.
-You are placed in a minimum of three different schools over the programme to experience a range of school communities and a range of class levels – from Years 1 and 2 (five and six year olds) to Years 6, 7 and 8 (10-13-year-olds).
+You are placed in a minimum of three different schools over the programme to experience a range of school communities and a range of class levels – from Year 1 (five-year-olds) to Years 6, 7 and 8 (10–13-year-olds).

+You will work alongside experienced teachers during practicum.
 Initially, you may observe small groups and work with individual children.
-As your skills develop, you will work alongside experienced teachers, teach small groups and take responsibility for a whole class for selected lessons.
-Practicum will build up in the third year to feature a more extensive, longer practicum placement, with you taking full responsibility for a class.
+As your skills develop, you will teach small groups and take responsibility for a whole class for selected lessons.
+Your final practicum, in your third year of study, is a more extensive, longer practicum placement, when you are required to take on full responsibility for a class.

 While in schools, you have the support of an associate teacher.
 Associate teachers are responsible for modelling quality teaching and learning practice.
 They also provide opportunities for you to meet the specific requirements of the practicum, reflect on your practice, and be actively involved in your own learning.
-Associate teachers contribute to evidence-based assessment in relation to course learning outcomes and the Education Council’s Standards.
+Associate teachers contribute to evidence-based assessment in relation to course learning outcomes and the Teaching Council of Aotearoa New Zealand’s Standards.

 A faculty-appointed professional supervisor will support your development during each practicum, provide feedback and determine the assessment outcome.